SoftwareAG/webMethods-io-integration/README.md

 ==============================================

 [WEBMETHODS.io Integration](https://www.softwareag.com/en_corporate/platform/integration-apis/api-integration-platform.html) is a powerful integration Platform-as-a-Service (iPaaS), providing a combination of capabilities offered by ESBs, data integration systems, API management tools and B2B gateways.
-It enables a wide variety of integration tasks to be accomplishes quickly and easily with a graphical/api interface.
-In many cases, use of webMethods.io allows tasks to be accomplished much faster than traditional efforts involving software engineering, more information can be found [here](https://www.softwareag.cloud/site/product/webmethodsio-integration.html#/).
+It enables a wide variety of integration tasks to be accomplished quickly and easily with a graphical/api interface.
+In many cases, use of webMethods.io allows you to be much faster than traditional efforts involving software engineering, more information can be found [here](https://www.softwareag.cloud/site/product/webmethodsio-integration.html#/).

 Get WEBMETHODS.io
 -----------------

 You can get a _30 day free trial_ cloud account provisioned in a few minutes.
-Visit **[WEBMETHODS.io](https://www.softwareag.cloud/site/product/webmethods-api.html)** and get your instance running in a region of your choice
+Visit **[WEBMETHODS.io](https://www.softwareag.cloud/site/product/webmethods-api.html)** and get your instance running in a region of your choice.

 Get started
 -----------